lilwhitemouse/RimWorld-LWM.DeepStorage/README.md

 All of LWM's code (and sumghai's) are also available to Ludeon Studios, should they be incorporated into the base RimWorld game.

+Thanks to Marnador for the RimWorld font.
+Thanks to Pardeike for Harmony.
+Awesome.